Secure CheckoutPersonal information is secured with SSL technology.

 "Its strength is in risk identification and includes inventories of possible threats including toxic spills, train derailments, and nuclear power plant failures." --The Scholarly Kitchen

-Guy Robertson is adjunct professor at the University of British Columbia, a senior instructor at Langara College, where he teaches library history, reference and readers’ advisory services, and records management.
+Based in Vancouver, Canada, Guy Robertson is a senior instructor at Langara College, where he teaches library history, reference and readers’ advisory services, and records management.
 He is also an instructor in information security and risk management at the Justice Institute of British Columbia.
 He works as a consultant to organizations across North America, and has provided advice and services to libraries, archives, records centers, and museums in Europe and Asia.
 Mr. Robertson is noted for his research into book and manuscript theft, data loss and protection, and financial fraud and forgery.
 He has delivered keynote speeches, seminars, and workshops at conferences not only for librarians and archivists, but also for other professional and technical groups.

 Justice Institute of British Columbia, Canada; Adjunct professor, University of British Columbia; Senior instructor, Langara College

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.